cdot/Hotpot/README.md

 # Software

-The controller uses rules defined in a set of javascript functions to control the temperature of the different services offered by the central heating system.
-It can operate either as a stand-alone controller or as an HTTP server that supports querying and changing the configuration of the system.
+The controller uses rules defined in javascript functions to control the temperature of the different services offered by the central heating system.
+It can operate either as a stand-alone controller or as an HTTPS server that supports querying and changing the configuration of the system.

 For example, we might have a DS18x20 called "HW" that senses the hot water